Manuel Neuer: 2011–13: Transfer and treble winner

 On 1 June 2011, Neuer made his move to Bayern Munich and signed a five-year contract that lasted until June 2016.
 Following initial hostility from Bayern fans towards Neuer, as some fans were unhappy about Bayern buying a Schalke keeper, a round-table discussion between Bayern and group of supporters' representatives took place on 2 July 2011.
-Among other things, it was decided that Neuer would be regarded as a full member of Bayern Munich, who should be treated with due respect.
-Furthermore, hostility towards him should cease.
+It was decided that Neuer "would be regarded as a full member of Bayern Munich, who should be treated with due respect.
+Furthermore, hostility towards him should cease".
 In the first weeks at Bayern, after a 0–0 draw with 1899 Hoffenheim, Neuer broke the Bayern Munich record for most competitive clean sheets in a row, having gone over 1,000 minutes without conceding, beating the record formerly held by Oliver Kahn.

 On 25 April 2012, Neuer saved penalty kicks from both Cristiano Ronaldo and Kaká and helped Bayern through the 2011–12 Champions League semi-finals against Real Madrid.
 Following the match, Neuer revealed that he studied the way Ronaldo took his penalties.
-Neuer told Bild: "I always prepare myself for such situations.
+Neuer told in a press interview: "I always prepare myself for such situations.
 Our goalkeeping coach, Toni Tapalović, showed me on his laptop before the match how Ronaldo usually takes his penalties.
 I learned that Ronaldo prefers to send the ball low to his left.
 In the penalty shoot-out, I was convinced that he would aim for his favourite spot."

 Bayern went on to progress to the 2012 UEFA Champions League Final against Chelsea, which also went to a penalty shoot-out after a 1–1 draw.
 Neuer took and scored the third penalty for Bayern and also saved the first penalty taken by Juan Mata, but could not save the rest of the penalties as Munich lost the trophy 4–3 on penalties in their home stadium, the Allianz Arena.
 Neuer finished the season with 53 appearances.

 Neuer started the season by winning the 2012 DFL-Supercup.
 In the 2012–13 UEFA Champions League knockout phase, Neuer posted four clean sheets in a row versus both Juventus and Barcelona.
 In the 2013 Champions League Final against Borussia Dortmund, Neuer posted eight saves en route to Bayern's fifth Champions League title.
 The game featured several saves from both keepers, and Neuer won the duel against Roman Weidenfeller having only conceded once to İlkay Gündoğan on a penalty shot.
 Neuer finished the season with 31 Bundesliga appearances, five German Cup appearances, 13 UEFA Champions League appearances, and a German Super Cup appearance.